GliomaGenomics/GBM_TF_analysis/README.md

 Also contains created custom gene sets.

 ## patient_lists

 WARNING: Many of the analyses rely on GLASS primary and recurrents being labelled as TP and R1.
-This is the case for patients inlcuded in the following lists but any alterations need checking. gbm_idhwt_rt_tmz_local.txt: Discovery patients who's primary and first recurrent are GBM_IDHwt, local first recurrent, recieved rt+tmz. glass_gbm_idhwt.txt: GLASS patients who's primary and first recurrent are GBM_IDHwt or GBM_IDHunknown, have RNA data available and not in the discovery cohort. glass_gbm_idhwt_rt_tmz_local.txt: GLASS patients who's primary and first recurrent are GBM_IDHwt or GBM_IDHunknown, local first recurrent, recieved rt+tmz, have RNA data available and not in the discovery cohort.
+This is the case for patients inlcuded in the following lists but any alterations need checking as GLASS has mistakes in the labelling for some samples. gbm_idhwt_rt_tmz_local.txt: Discovery patients who's primary and first recurrent are GBM_IDHwt, local first recurrent, recieved rt+tmz. glass_gbm_idhwt.txt: GLASS patients who's primary and first recurrent are GBM_IDHwt or GBM_IDHunknown, have RNA data available and not in the discovery cohort. glass_gbm_idhwt_rt_tmz_local.txt: GLASS patients who's primary and first recurrent are GBM_IDHwt or GBM_IDHunknown, local first recurrent, recieved rt+tmz, have RNA data available and not in the discovery cohort.